The 2023 nomination period will run February 13, 2023 - February 24, 2023

 Affordable Education Champions are instructors who assign free or low cost resources -- like textbooks, websites, films, and more -- for their courses.
 (Because the "low cost" definition can vary by discipline, we invite you to determine what that means for you.)
 Sometimes they author their own materials, and sometimes they're able to reuse free or low-cost work created by others.
 We share gratitude and appreciation for their commitment to fostering access to high quality education at the lowest possible cost barrier for their students.

 UT Libraries and the Senate of College Councils will recognize some instructors in promotional materials on our websites and social media.
 All instructors will be made aware of their nominations.

-If you have any questions about the program, please contact Ashley Morrison at email@example.com.
+If you have any questions about the program, please contact Colleen Lyon at firstname.lastname@example.org.